MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 Validation should be done for each monthly channel release before it's automatically enabled for users.
 Users can test when the validation build version has reached the environment.

+The easiest way to validate is by appending ```&channelrelease=next``` which automatically sets the release channel to the next upcoming monthly release.

 1. Find the current monthly release a model-driven app by selecting **Settings** > **About**.
 The release version follows **Channel: Monthly** and is a date like *July 2023*.

+1. Append ```&channelrelease=next``` to the URL

+1. Repeat the first step to observe an updated release version.

+To validate against a specific monthly release, the following steps can be used.

+1. Find the current monthly release a model-driven app by selecting **Settings** > **About**.
+The release version follows **Channel: Monthly** and is a date like *July 2023*.

-1. Find the next monthly release short name by opening [Unified Interface monthly channel releases](/power-platform/released-versions/common-data-service/unified-interface-monthly-releases)
+1. Find the a monthly release short name by opening [Unified Interface monthly channel releases](/power-platform/released-versions/common-data-service/unified-interface-monthly-releases)

-1. Add the URL parameter ```&channelrelease=next```.
-Alternative a specific release can be set with the URL parameter ```&channelrelease=`` with the next release short name like *2308*.
+1. A specific release can be set with the URL parameter ```&channelrelease=`` with the next release short name like *2308*.

 ## Comparing features across channels and releases